TanyaGir/Car_website_backend/car_website_backend-master/README.md

 The Car Backend consists of four modules (or sub-projects), namely:

-If you want to read about these modules in detail, click on the links below are you will be redirected to the README page for each one of them.
-Instead, if you would like to see the application in action first (highly recommended) and later come back to know the details, keep reading this README.

 1. Boogle-maps: This is a Mock SPI that simulates a Maps    WebService where, given a latitude and longitude, it  will return a random address.

 2. EurekaServer: Its a simple eureka server application that holds all information about the client-service applications.
 All micro-services will register to this eureka server and all client application will register to this server so that it knows what client applications are on which port and IP address